Pelosi’s nine impeachment managers hope to ‘finish the job’

 REP. DIANA DEGETTE, COLORADO

-DeGette, who is serving her 13th term, is a former civil rights attorney and one of Pelosi’s go-to allies.
+DeGette, who is serving her 13th term representing Denver, is a former civil rights attorney and one of Pelosi’s go-to allies.
 The speaker picked her to preside over the House during the first impeachment vote in 2019.
 DeGette said Pelosi trusted her to do it because she is “able to to control the passions on the floor.”

 She says she was surprised when Pelosi called to offer her the prosecutorial position but quickly accepted.
 “The monstrosity of this offense is not lost on anybody,” she says.